Education (EDUC)

 Terms Typically Offered: Fall.

-EDUC 499A Teaching Internship and Colloquia: K-26 Credits
+EDUC 499A Teaching Internship and Colloquia: K-2 12 Credits

-Full-time supervised teaching experience for eight weeks in an inclusive classroom designed to allow the intern the opportunity to apply standards-based education and theories and philosophies acquired in professional education coursework.
-Provides support in teaching and learning of K-2 students.
+Full-time supervised teaching experience for at least sixteen weeks in an inclusive K-2nd grade classroom designed to allow the intern the opportunity to apply standards-based education and theories and philosophies acquired in professional education coursework.
+Provides support in teaching and learning of diverse K-2 students.

 Prerequisites: All program and degree requirements must be successfully completed.